Why climate trolls have failed to stop Greta Thunberg

 It's also been noted that the age of young climate strikers — teenagers who grew up with the internet — has made them "battle-hardened" and able to convert an online movement into a broader real-world one.

-"They understand how to attract attention: Their protests feature meme-able signs to capture interest across social media.
+"They understand how to attract attention.
+Their protests feature meme-able signs to capture interest across social media.
 Their events — from global strikes to sit-ins in the House speaker's hallway — are tailored to garner media coverage.
 They also know how to spot enemies looking to divert attention and to ignore or dismiss them," writes the New York Times' Charlie Warzel.
 "Simply put, they don't seem to care what adults, sceptics, deniers and crusty politicians think of them.
 And they waste very little of their time, energy and focus workshopping their message or bulletproofing it against criticism.
 They simply pay their enemies no attention.
 They're participating in the culture wars while also managing to float above the fray.

 "None in the movement embody this like Ms Thunberg."